AngeloFrangione/libospl-deprecated/BUILD.md

 - libexif-dev

 ###### Building
+You need to install meson as described [here](https://mesonbuild.com/Quick-guide.html) you will need the following packages:
+- python3-pip3
+- python3
+- pkg-config
+- cmake

 the following command will build ospl:
 `meson . build && cd build && ninja`

 ## Windows